 Analysis of research and development (R&D) by region refers to the location where a business performs R&D, not the location of either the business' headquarters or that of any external funders.

-R&D expenditure in the West Midlands has increased for nine consecutive years and continued to do so in 2018, with annual growth of 11%, at £275 million.
-Increased expenditure in the West Midlands is reflected in employment levels, with an extra 5,000 employed in the region leading to a high of 27,000.
+R&D expenditure in the West midlands has increased for nine consecutive years, with annual growth in 2018 of 11%, at £275 million.
+Increased expenditure in the West Midlands is reflected in employment levels with an extra 5,000 employed in the region leading to a high of 27,000.

 Expenditure in the North West declined for the second year running, down £152 million since 2017 (and a decline of £358 million since 2016).
-Yorkshire and The Humber, and Scotland have also seen falling expenditure since 2017, at £16 million and £8 million respectively.
+Yorkshire and the Humber also fell from 2017, a drop of £16 million.

 |Yorkshire and the Humber||937||921||-1.7|